naston70/jeremys-it-lab/26.OSPF-1/other-source/neil-anderson/ospf-advanced.md

 It is undesirable to make static routes out to the Internet on every device so better to create a default static route and let it be learned dynamically

+#### The 'speed' command

+- The rate that Ethernet interfaces physically transmit at is set by the 'speed' command
+- GigabitEthernet interfaces transmit at 1000 Mbps by default
+- FastEthernet interfaces transmit at 100 Mbps by default
+- If you use the 'speed 10' command on a FastEthernet interface it will physically transmit at 10 Mbps

+#### The 'clock rate' command - serial interfaces

+* The rate that serial interfaces physically transmit at is set by the 'clock rate' command
+* serial interfaces transmit at 1.544 Mbps by default
+* If you use the 'clock rate 64000' command on s Serial Interface it will physically transmit at 64 Kbps